 A safe exchange spot may be agreed to or ordered by the judge.
-This means that a neutral, third-party location may be selected for exchanges occur.
-Many folks use grocery store or restaurant parking lots as their preferred pick up and drop off zone.
+This means that a neutral, third-party location may be selected for exchanges to occur.
+Many folks use grocery store or restaurant parking lots as their preferred pick-up and drop-off zone.
 Still, others agree to have exchanges occur at police stations or substations.
-In fact, I have had clients who videotape all exchanges to ensure proper protocol is followed.
+I have had clients videotape all exchanges to ensure proper protocol is followed.
 Whether or not this will leave a mark on their child developmentally is anyone's guess.
-Imagine a scenario where every time you say your parents together they were taping the other to ensure that no funny business goes on.
+Imagine a scenario where every time you say your parents are together they were taping the other to ensure that no funny business goes on.

 Supervised visitation as a method to safeguard parents and children

 Supervised visitation may also be ordered in your case.
 These visitation sessions can be held at a facility that caters to families like yours.
 These facilities have staff who are trained in administering supervised visits.
 Many times a third party can be agreed to supervise these visits.
 It doesn’t happen very often, but if you have a relative that your ex-spouse can trust that person may end up being a viable candidate to supervise visitation sessions and/or custody exchanges.

 What are your options as far as visitation is concerned?